FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

     jdp-2019-01: Jaybird Design Proposal

-The document should be in Markdown format, and stored in `devdoc/jdp` with a filename consisting of the JDP number, followed by the lowercased, dash separated descriptive title:
+The document should be in Asciidoc format (see also below) and stored in `devdoc/jdp` with a filename consisting of the JDP number, followed by the lowercase, dash separated descriptive title:

-    jdp-yyyy-nn-descriptive-title.md
+    jdp-yyyy-nn-descriptive-title.adoc

 For example

-    jdp-2019-01-jaybird-design-proposal.md
+    jdp-2019-01-jaybird-design-proposal.adoc

 A JDP should consist of the following sections.
 The sections _Status_ and _Type_ are required.
 The other sections should be considered the preferred structure.
 Feel free to use a different structure if it makes more sense for a document.

+JDPs before _jdp-2023-06_ were specified in Markdown, not Asciidoc.
+They may be converted to Asciidoc if and when needed (e.g. large scale changes, or just when we feel like it), or remain in Markdown.

 #### Status